 Credit risk arises due to the inability of counterparties (e.g. borrowers of funds, bond issuers) to meet their obligations when due.
 For banks, this is a major source of potential risk given that their core objective involves loaning funds that have been deposited in their institutions.
-Simply put, banks could face major liquidity and eventually solvency problems if they are unable to collect the interest and principal from borrowers in a timely fashion or if there is outright default on the loans.
+Simply put, banks could face major liquidity and eventually solvency problems if they are unable to collect the interest and principal from borrowers in a timely fashion, or if there is outright default on the loans.

 Credit risk therefore featured prominently in all of the stress testing exercises.
-Apart from the overall credit portfolio, specific tests (discussed below) were conducted to determine the vulnerability of banks to problems in the property sector as well as to concentration of credit to certain groups or sectors of the economy.15
+Apart from the overall credit portfolio, specific tests (discussed below) were conducted to determine the vulnerability of banks to problems in the property sector as well as to concentration of credit to certain groups or sectors of the economy.
+18

 In terms of procedure, the 2005 and 2010 FSAP exercises both used econometric models, tracing the impact of declines in asset quality on non-performing loans and the CARs.
 In the 2010 tests, two levels of stress-moderate and severe-were simulated.
 The CBTT tests assumed that the decline in asset quality would be manifested in an increase in past due loans, requiring additional provisioning.
-The change in non-performing loans was arrived at by first examining the historical evidence on loan performance when the Trinidad and Tobago economy was weak, and then applying this performance ratio to the various past-due loan buckets.
+The change in nonperforming loans was arrived at, by first examining the historical evidence on loan performance when the Trinidad and Tobago economy was weak, and then applying this performance ratio to the various past-due loan buckets.
+Some stress tests in other jurisdictions encorporated both historical and projected probability of default and loss given default parameters.
+While these data will allow the tests to consider the sensitivity of various sectors, the CBTT considered that a 30% decline in asset quality across the various sectors 19 was severe but plausible.

-15 The scenario shocks also incorporated a weakening of the credit portfolios.
+18The scenario shocks also incorporated a weakening of the credit portfolios.